MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Utilize connection pooling*: Connection pooling allows for the reuse of established network connections, to reduce the overhead of establishing new connections for each request.
 Connection pooling can improve the efficiency of network communication by avoiding the overhead of connection setup and teardown.

-- *Implement other optimizations*: Explore other optimizations specific to your workload and network environment.
+- *Implement other optimizations*: Explore other optimizations that are specific to your workload and network environment.
 For example, you can use content caching, load balancing, and traffic shaping to further optimize network traversal.

 #### Minimize network overhead